andOrlando/andorlando.github.io/blog/blogs/automation.md

 ### Perusall
 Perusall worked on a point system--if you do stuff you get points.
-One time me and another dude in the class noticed that our points would sometimes randomly jump wihtout us making comments or responding to stuff, and we were like "I wonder how high we can get our score by not doing anything?"
-So obviously I automated the process of doing basically everything taht didn't require any intelligence.
+One time me and another dude in the class noticed that our points would sometimes randomly jump without us making comments or responding to stuff, and we were like "I wonder how high we can get our score by not doing anything?"
+So obviously I automated the process of doing basically everything that didn't require any intelligence.
 Basically it would scroll through the doc as well as enter and exit it a bunch of times.
 I think the max I got up to by doing nothing was like 2.5/4 or something lol